JaneliaSciComp/workstation/README.md

 [![CircleCI](https://circleci.com/gh/JaneliaSciComp/workstation.svg?style=svg)](https://circleci.com/gh/JaneliaSciComp/workstation)

-The Janelia Workstation is a neuroscience discovery platform for processing, analysis, annotation, and sharing of large-scale 3d microscopy data.
+The Janelia Workstation is a neuroscience discovery platform for processing, analysis, annotation, and sharing of large-scale 3D microscopy data.

 ![Workstation Screenshot](docs/screenshot.png)

 The Janelia Workstation currently supports two large-scale team projects at Janelia Research Campus:
-* The [MouseLight](https://www.janelia.org/project-team/mouselight) tools have been fully open sourced and made available here with complete documentation.
+* The **HortaCloud** application built for [MouseLight](https://www.janelia.org/project-team/mouselight) has been fully open sourced and made available here with complete documentation.
 These tools enable neuron tracing and connectomics on terabyte-scale Mouse brain volumes.
-* The [FlyLight](https://www.janelia.org/project-team/flylight) tools have been partially open sourced, and not yet officially supported.
+* The [FlyLight](https://www.janelia.org/project-team/flylight) tools have been partially open sourced, but are not yet officially supported.
 At Janelia, these tools support search, browsing, and annotation of millions of confocal-imaged Fly nervous systems.
-In the future they will be fully released here.

 ## License and Citation Agreement

-This software uses a modified Janelia Open Source License, and requiring [citation](https://doi.org/10.25378/janelia.8182256.v1) when used in studies or publications.
+This software uses a modified Janelia Open Source License, and requiring [citation](https://doi.org/10.25378/janelia.8182256.v1) when used for studies or publications.
 [For details see here](LICENSE.md).

 ## For Users